krgamestudios/Tortuga/README.md

+_This project is currently in it's early prototype stage.
+You can see other versions in various branches, tagged as prototype-X._

 Tortuga is a 3/4 top down multiplayer RPG set in a large archipelago occupied by warring pirate clans.
 The emphasis of this game is on multiplayer competition, exploration in an open world, and solo adventuring.
 The game runs on a Minecraft like server system with a goal of about 50-100 players on a single server.
 The player characters are tied to the server where they are created, and are susceptible to permadeath: deletion of a character upon death.
 The servers are designed to allow a large amount of modification by the hosts.

 ## Libraries